jayshozie/ceng240/notes4newbies/W02-intro-to-algorithms-and-programming-languages.md

 Instead, another program called an interpreter reads your source code line by line (or instruction by instruction) and executes it directly.

-The interpreter essentially performs the translation andd execution simultaneously.
+The interpreter essentially performs the translation and execution simultaneously.
 Each time you run an interpreted program, the interpreter processes the source code from scratch.
-This means you always need the interpreter installed on the computer where you wnat to run the program, along with the original source code itself.
+This means you always need the interpreter installed on the computer where you want to run the program, along with the original source code itself.
 The execution happens on the fly as the interpreter works through the code.